Jordan269244/final-project/2-linkedlists.md

 # Linked Lists

 Linked lists is a data structure that is used to organize and store a collection of elements called nodes.
 These nodes are not stored in one specific place but are linked together.
-A linked list is a series of connect nodes where each node stores its own data, and the address of the next node so it can pass information along.
+A linked list is a series of connect nodes where each node stores its own data 4 and the address of the next node so it can pass information along.

 Some common real life examples of Linked Lists include:

 - A web browser's previous and next web page URLS are linked to each other through the buttons
-- In your phone, you contacts' details will be placed in alphabetical order due to a linked list being set to contact in the correct position.
+- In your phone, your contacts' details will be placed in alphabetical order due to a linked list being set to contact in the correct position.
 - The redo and undo buttons in a document page are double linked lists.
 You can uses the undo button or Ctrl+Z to modify your document.